Shaka Guide’s East Oahu Shoreline Drive Itinerary

 Approximate time: 1 hour

 At this point on the tour, you’re probably hungry.
 If you’re looking for a local favorite, grab a plate lunch in Waimanalo at Ono Steak and Shrimp.
-If you’re unfamiliar with a plate lunch — it’s a staple meal here in Hawaii.
-It comes with rice, a meat or a fish, and salad, either greens or macaroni.
+If you’re unfamiliar with a plate lunch, it comes with rice, a meat or a fish, and salad, either greens or macaroni.
 We recommend the garlic shrimp and steak or the garlic ahi.
-After you’ve finished your meal, head to Dave’s Ice Cream for a sweet treat.
-This shop is serving Hawaiian-inspired flavors like chocolate macadamia nut, haupia, and ube.

 If you want to wait and have lunch in Kailua, there are loads of eateries to choose from.
 You can skip grabbing lunch in Waimanalo (which means you might want to skip Waimanalo Bay too), and drive straight to Kailua town.
 Here you’ll find local cafes that are serving up fresh poke, colorful acai bowl, vegan and vegetarian options, sandwiches, salads, and plate lunches.
 Check out our blog post about “Where to Eat on Shaka Guide’s East Oahu Shoreline Drive,” for some Kailua restaurant recommendations!